Divorce law by country: China

 The arrangement of children and property is based on the consent of two parties.
 However, the relationship between children and parents is not broken down by the divorce, which means both parents have the right and obligation to raise and educate the children.

 One special characteristic of divorce in China is the process of mediation.
 This justice process is influenced by both Western modernism and Chinese tradition.
 Mediated reconciliation is an important process in Chinese justice systems.
 Before 1990, courts dealt with 80% of civil cases through mediation instead of adjudication.
 However, in recent research, it turns out the courts have shifted from mediation to adjudication as handling divorce cases after reforms of the Chinese judiciary in the 1990s, and more effective and systematical approach has been restricted by Marriage Law.
 Additionally, divorce reform strictly defined domestic violence and expanded forms of matrimonial assets.
 These substantially protect the property rights of women after divorce and empower women in the family, which is also shown by a less skewed child sex ratio.

 Czech Republic

-The Czech Civil Code (No. 89/2012 Coll.) provides for two types of divorce: amicable and contentious.
-An amicable divorce is done by a court judgement that approves a divorce agreement between the parties.
-Several preconditions must be met: the marriage must have lasted for at least a year and the couple does not form a family unit for at least six months.
-The parties need to reach also agreement on post-divorce child care, division of common property, housing and possibly alimony.
-The contentious divorce takes place when the parties cannot reach an agreement.
-If there are underage children, the court may divorce the marriage only after first deciding on future care for the children.
+Czech divorce law underwent major changes in 2026.
+There are now three types of divorce in the country: contractual, amicable and contentious.
+Contractual requires an agreement between the spouses regarding settlement of marital property.
+If the parties fail to reach such agreement, they will be divorced amicably, unless a contentious divorce is triggered.
+Contentious divorce takes place when one of the spouses claims that there are extraordinary reasons for denial of divorce.
+Marriage can be divorced only by an appropriate court.
+If the spouses have mutual underage children, the court will make a decision on custody and divorce in a single proceedings.